kbhadury/LSystem/README.md

 This program parses basic L-systems and draws their output using the gpdraw library.
 See the "How to" section for instructions on how to use it.

 Latest update: now supports stochastic L-systems, in which multiple rules can be associated with one variable and one is chosen at random at each step.
+Added more constants to change pen.

 ###What are L-systems?
 An L-system (<https://en.wikipedia.org/wiki/L-system>) is a type of language with rules for rewriting itself.
 Each system has an "alphabet" with variables and constants, an "axiom" (the starting point of the system), and a set of rules which modify the system.